eacg-gmbh/ts-dotnet/README.md

 5. Execute at CommandPromt with administrator rights

   `tfx login --auth-type basic`
-  for a Service URL use a string such as 'http://studio:8080/tfs/DefaultCollection'  All the other parameters are optional)
+  for a Service URL use a string such as 'http://studio:8080/tfs/DefaultCollection'
+  All the other parameters are optional

   `tfx build tasks create `
-  Use “CheckLicenses” as a first parameter (Name
+  Use “CheckLicenses” as a first parameter name

 6. Open file CheckLicenses/task.json and copy the value of the “id” field